syncfusion-content/wpf-docs/wpf/Hub-Tile/Pulsing-Tile-Control.md

 ![wpf setting  pulsingtile header](Getting-Started_images/wpf-tile-setting-header-pulsingtile.png)

-## Setting Title on PulsingTile
+## Setting Title content

+The Title defines the content to be displayed at the top of the tile.
 You can set title to the tile by setting [Title](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.HubTileBase~Title.html) property.

 {% tabs %}
 {% highlight XAML %}